TruelyThea/TrollegleDayTwo/documentation.md

 ## <a name="arrays"></a> Arrays ##

 The Array/List implementation is included in `commands.rcmuli` and is not written in Java.
 It is made possible by the expressiveness of `/.addCommand`.
 See `commands.rcmulti` for examples.
+Make sure to not override these names.
+There may be typos and bugs in this code.

 #### `/.Array NAME ITEMS...` ####